ChenZhu-Xie/Stardust_DDTank/README.md

         * The auxiliary will check the window
 2. After starting the assistance, the「instruction manual」will pop up
     * Press the Tab key to「open or close」the instruction manual
-    * To use the auxiliary, follow the button sequence instructions in the manual
+    * To use the auxiliary, follow the「button sequence」instructions in the manual

 ![fig](https://raw.githubusercontent.com/ChenZhu-Xie/Stardust_DDTank/master/img/3.星尘辅助3图.png "The demonstrations of Stardust-DDTank Auxiliary-tools on Multi-ends: Webpage & Emulator")